rtlabs-com/p-net/doc/multiple_ports.rst

 * Reconfigure setting ``PNET_MAX_PORT`` to the actual number of physical ports available in the system.
   For this example ``PNET_MAX_PORT`` shall be set to 2.

-* TBD - update this document when multiport support is implemented
+* TBD - update this document when multi-port support is implemented